Untold Stories of the National Parks

 Postcards collected by my seven-year-old self lie within reach as I write these words.
 Top right drawer of my desk.
 The edges are frayed after more than twoscore years.
 Most images show no people.

 Western parks and monuments were my refuges from what seemed to be a hate-filled world that made little sense to me.
 By the age of 10 I wanted to be a ranger, to wear the uniform and hat, to tell stories about this land.
 But I began to wonder whose stories mattered and whose “public lands” these were.
 Rarely did I see brown-skinned people like me.
 Rarely were people of color lead actors in the park narratives I heard.
 Custer Battlefield National Monument presented a story of the United States losing a battle but winning the war against an “Indian” other.
 At times I felt betrayed by the parklands I loved.
+The author as a young girl in California's Sequoia National Park.
+Courtesy of Lauret Savoy.

 In this centennial year, it is just as necessary to face the fraught history of the National Park Service as it is to celebrate its civic value.
 From iconic “wilderness” parks to monuments, memorials, battlefields, historical parks, and more, the making of the parks—and the elements preserved within them—are crucial pieces of this nation’s still unfolding history, pieces tied to often unspoken and unexamined narratives about what and who we are.